lsst-dm/dm_dev_guide/services/lsst-devl.rst

 ========

 The ``lsst-devl`` nodes can be used for software development, new batch job submission, and longer running interactive work.
-Intensive work requiring high CPU/memory usage, long running jobs, storage IO, etc. should be performed from ``lsst-devl`` nodes, rather than the ``lsst-login`` nodes.
+Intensive work requiring high CPU/memory usage, long running jobs, storage IO, etc. should be performed from ``lsst-devl`` nodes rather than the ``lsst-login`` nodes.
 There are 3 nearly identical ``lsst-devl`` servers to choose from:

 - ``lsst-devl01.ncsa.illinois.edu`` (Intel, 24core, 256G RAM)